-The problem with trying to apply this construction to snowflake generation is that there are many final equilibrium points that are distinctly different as to shape but that are indistinguishable in terms of system values such as temperature and vapor pressure.
-This factual condition is contrary to the form of the First Law where each "point" - each set of system values - specifies a single equilibrium point.
-With snowflakes, such a "point" identifies a multitude of snowflakes.
-Such Laws of Physics do not provide assistance in tracing the generation and development of individual snowflakes that have different shapes.
+In other words, a chief difficulty with trying to apply the Laws to snowflake production is the presence of many final equilibrium points that are distinctly different as to shape but that are indistinguishable in terms of system values such as temperature and vapor pressure.
+This factual phenomenon is contrary to the form of the First Law where each "point" - each set of system values - specifies a single equilibrium point.
+With snowflakes, such a "point" identifies a multitude of distinct snowflakes.
+Nor does there appear to be a useful relationship between the various snowflake shapes and an entropy function.
+The Laws of Thermodynamics do not provide assistance in tracing the production and development of individual snowflakes that have different shapes.